rdtsc/codeeval-solutions/readme.md

 Any compilation errors and/or warnings will appear above the first fold.

-C and C++ are supported out of the box.
+C, C++, and Python 3 are supported out of the box.
 Support for additional languages may be added by modifying this task's settings in: `./gruntfile.js`.

 <sup>* This task is currently not cross-platform friendly.</sup>